 Favorite parks include Smale Park, complete with an indoor carousel and lots of interactive climbing elements, and Washington Park, with an excellent multicolored splash pad in the summers.

 On the weekends, start your day at Findley Market to pick up some picnic items and enjoy some Dojo Gelato before hopping on the Cincinnati Bell streetcar to zip the whole family downtown

-One of the best cities in the US to visit with kids is Honolulu, Hawaii.
+One of the best cities to visit in USA with kids is Honolulu, Hawaii.
 The mix of stunning beaches, beautiful gardens, tasty food, and cultural history leaves plenty for families with children of all ages to fill their days with amazing activities.

 Waikiki Beach is the city’s popular and beautiful area with restaurants along the sand, swimming areas, outrigger canoes rides, and free activities such as hula shows, ukulele lessons, and lei making in the outdoor International Marketplace.

 Just east of Honolulu (best reached by rental car) is our favorite area on the island.
 Hanauma Bay is perfect for gentle snorkeling.
 Lanikai and Kailua Beaches offer the best sunrise views and are our favorite beaches for early morning battles with jetlag.

 Just north of these sugar-white beaches is Kaneohe which has sweet farm tours at the Tropical Macadamia Nut Farm, and adventure tours at Kualoa Ranch, with its film scenes from popular movies.

 Ho’omaluhia Botanical Gardens is also nearby and is the perfect place for an easy hike in nature with paved stroller-friendly paths and even fishing at the pond.